Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Invalidity of M ller's theorem

-constitute a Lorentz four-vector \cite[pp.166-169]{r3}.\\
+constitute a Lorentz four-vector \cite[pp.166-169]{r3}.\\ \\

-\textbf{Proof.} First from M\o ller's sufficient condition we demonstrate that the time-column space integrals, given by Eq.\,(\ref{eq30}), are time-independent ($\partial P^{\mu}/\partial t\equiv 0$), then we prove that the sufficient condition is not enough to make Eq.\,(\ref{eq30}) be a four-vector, and we conclude that M\o ller's theorem is flawed.
+\textbf{Proof.} From M\o ller's sufficient condition, we first demonstrate that the time-column space integrals, given by Eq.\,(\ref{eq30}), are time-independent ($\partial P^{\mu}/\partial t\equiv 0$), then we prove that the sufficient condition is not enough to make Eq.\,(\ref{eq30}) be a four-vector, and we conclude that M\o ller's theorem is incorrect.
 Since $\Theta^{\mu\nu}(\mathbf{x},t)=0$ holds on the boundary of $V$, using 3-dimensional Gauss's divergence theorem we obtain

 Because the boundary of $V$ is at rest in the laboratory frame, we have